-- Reloading cost or rate noted .
+Reloading cost or rate noted .

-- Armour logo and values when applicable

-- Armour or shield lifespan 000000

-- Restricted to one faction or one character...
+Restricted to one faction or one character...

 Number of hands :

 Each miniature can carry as many weapons as you want.
 However, a miniature can only hold one two-handed weapon or two single-handed weapons (or shield) unless it has the "exceptional" skill.